gottsohn/rotate-array/README.md

 ### Rotate Array CLI
 The CSV input is read and processed line by line.
-Each CSV line is read, processed and streamed out, irrespective of consequitive lines.
+Each CSV line is read, processed and streamed out, irrespective of the previous or the next line.
-This make the process more efficient by saving system memory in the cases of larger files to be processed.
+This makes the process more efficientm, saving system memory in the case of large file to be processing.

 ### Github Actions
  - Check the github actions to see the CI pipeline gengerated for this project